woodcoin-core/electrum-ltc-server/HOWTO.md

 1. To increase security you may want to close litecoind for incoming connections and connect outbound only

-2. Consider restarting litecoind (together with electrum-server) on a weekly basis to clear out unconfirmed transactions from the local the memory pool which did not propagate over the network.
+2. Consider restarting litecoind (together with electrum-ltc-server) on a weekly basis to clear out unconfirmed transactions from the local the memory pool which did not propagate over the network.

 ### Step 11.
 (Finally!)
 Run Electrum server

 The magic moment has come: you can now start your Electrum server as root (it will su to your unprivileged user):

-    # electrum-server start
+    # electrum-ltc-server start

-Note: If you want to run the server without installing it on your system, just run 'run_electrum_server" as the unprivileged user.
+Note: If you want to run the server without installing it on your system, just run 'run_electrum_ltc_server" as the unprivileged user.

 You should see this in the log file: